biojs/sniper/README.md

 var msa = new biojs.vis.msa.msa(yourDiv);
 ```

 You can safely assume that `yourDiv` is your main div.
+Use `yourDiv.id` if your component expects an id.
 If you dislike the wrapping, create your own `<same-filename>.html` file.

 ### 3. Run the server